-Mr. Tello went back to school and graduated with a master’s in Counseling.
-He’s now a Ph.D. candidate in the same field.
+Dr. Tello went back to school, became a board-certified licensed mental health therapist and obtained a Ph.D. in Counseling.
+In 2020, he was honored with the President’s Distinguished Alumni Award by Neumann University.
 As a mental health therapist, he provided much needed bilingual and bicultural counseling to children, youth, adults, and families, through his work at Jewish Family Services, Delaware Guidance, and the state of Delaware.
-He was also the co-chair of the Delaware Hispanic Commission’s Health and Social Services Subcommittee, where he lead the efforts to increase Hispanic Delawareans’ access to culturally competent mental health services.
-He continues advocating for this though his participation at the Arsht-Cannon Fund’s Latino Mental Health Workforce Program, as one of their scholarship recipients.
+He was also the co-chair of the Delaware Hispanic Commission’s Health and Social Services Subcommittee, where he led the efforts to increase Hispanic Delawareans’ access to culturally competent mental health services.
+He continued advocating for this through his participation at the Arsht-Cannon Fund’s Latino Mental Health Workforce Program and through his company, Hispanic Personal Development LLC.

-Mr. Tello also became a life coach and motivational speaker in 2009.
+Dr. Tello is a social media influencer and motivational speaker.
 He facilities his own bilingual 2-day seminar “Breaking Through Your Barriers” which has impacted the lives of a great number of Latino individuals and their families.
 He also provides conferences to youth, couples, and adults, in themes regarding psychology, personal improvement, business coaching, diversity and spirituality.
-He has more than 5,000 followers on his life coach Facebook page www.facebook.com/ronaldotello , and maintains an active blog at www.ronaldotello.com
+His Facebook Page has 1/4 million followers! (www.facebook.com/DrRonaldoFe )

-Mr. Tello has received several awards and recognitions.
+Dr. Tello has received several awards and recognitions.
 He received the Neumann University’s Community Service Award in 2010.
-He graduated from the SBA’s Emerging Leaders program in Philadelphia and received the Hispanic Choice Award as Business Person of the Year in 2014.
+He graduated from the SBA’s Emerging Leaders program and received the Hispanic Choice Award as Business Person of the Year in Philadelphia in 2014.
 He was inducted into the Hispanic Wall at Delaware Technical Community College in 2016 and received a Hispanic Heritage Month award by NASCAR in 2017.
+He received the Social Entrepreneur of the Year award from StartUpAfrica in 2018 and the Leadership Award from the Delaware Fatherhood & Family Coalition in 2019.
 He also received several recognitions from the Delaware Press Association and the National Federation of Press Women.

-Being an immigrant who left his parents, siblings, relatives and friends in Peru to support the Latino community in Delaware, Mr. Tello says that one of his most special moments was the day he became an American citizen.
-He now lives in Newark, Delaware, with his beloved wife Maria and their three gorgeous daughters Eva (6), Lucia (3), and Sarah (2).
+Being an Afro-Latino immigrant who left his parents, siblings, relatives and friends in Peru to support the Latino community in Delaware, Dr. Tello says that one of his most special moments was the day he became an American citizen.
+When he is asked where he gets the time to do so much, he says: “all can be done, but with the help of others and not at the same time.”
+He now lives in New Castle County, Delaware, with his beloved wife Maria and their three gorgeous daughters Eva (9), Lucia (6), and Sarah (5).